Chostakovitch/TPA2016/README.md

 Just use `build_project.sh` Bela script or open the project in web IDE.

+## Usage

+This library is made to be very simple to use, *e.g.* if you want to set attack time, just call `setAttackTime(value in ms/6dB)`.
+Internally, there is a conversion table between the register value and the ms/6dB value, but the library takes care of that.
+You can nevertheless find those conversion tables in the [TPA2016D2 datasheet](http://www.adafruit.com/datasheets/TPA2016D2.pdf).

+If you come from the [original library for Arduino](https://github.com/adafruit/Adafruit-TPA2016-Library), be careful as your code probably need some adaptation.
+This library assume that you already did the conversion.

 ## Launch tests

+\# todo write about separation between test of the amp and test of the code

 Make sure to compile the main project with `-fPIC` flag.
 This can be done by passing `CPPFLAGS=-fPIC` to the Makefile in IDE settings.